|EARLY CHILDHOOD UNIFIED OVERVIEW|

 - Complete the program of study outlined below.

-- A grade of B or better must be earned in all Early Childhood courses.
+- A grade of B or better must be earned in all courses required by the Early Childhood Unified programs.
 This includes prerequisite courses, in order to move forward in the program.

 - Maintain at least 3.00 overall grade point average.